National Geographic tracking artificial tusks with the help of Telemetry Solutions

 Starting in the spring of 2014, Telemetry Solutions worked closely with a National Geographic team.
-We designed and manufactured GPS devices for tracking elephant tusks.
-These artificial tusks were planted in the southeastern Central African Republic.
-They went directly into the illegal ivory supply chain.
+During that time, we designed and manufactured GPS devices for tracking elephant tusks.
+Next, these artificial tusks were planted in the southeastern Central African Republic.
+Soon after, they went directly into the illegal ivory supply chain.
 Consequently, the elephant tusks were tracked a total distance of 592 miles.
 This exposed the illegal global ivory trade.
 Furthermore, it demonstrated how the illegal ivory trade finances terrorist organizations.
-Tracking the artificial tusks was done in real time, we could see their daily movement.
+We could see the daily movement of the artificial tusks since tracking was done in real time.

 First of all, National Geographic investigative journalist and Explorer of the Year Bryan Christy contacted Telemetry Solutions.
-He asked if we could design and manufacture GPS trackers for this project.
-He might have found it a far-fetched, incredible thing to ask but it was right in our wheelhouse.
+Next, Christy asked if we could design and manufacture GPS trackers for this project.
+Although he might have found it a far-fetched, incredible thing to ask, it was right in our wheelhouse.
 Our immediate answer was, “Yes, we can do this.”
 This is a perfect example of using our various telemetry platforms to satisfy a custom application quickly.

 Article: The Problem Solver

 “To follow my artificial tusks from the jungle to their final destination, I need a tracking device capable of transmitting exact locations without dead zones.
 It needs to be durable and small enough to fit inside the cavities George Dante would make in the blocks of resin and lead that formed the tusks.